VISHAL102001/CRUD/README.md

 # CRUD
-Teachers website to store the students
+Teachers website to store the students naem in the class